Sonic R: Characters

 Sonic R features ten playable racers, each with unique attributes and abilities falling in line with their usual abilities.
 Sonic the Hedgehog is the fastest and can "double jump" (being able to perform a second jump in mid-air).
 Tails is able to fly through the air for a short time, and Knuckles the Echidna can glide through the air upon jumping.
-Amy Rose, the last initially available character, drives a car, allowing her to hover over bodies of water and receive extra speed from driving over boost spaces.
-Secret characters include Sonic's archenemy Dr. Robotnik, who flies in his Eggmobile hovercraft and resists differences in terrain; robotic clones of Sonic (Metal Sonic), Tails (Tails Doll), and Knuckles (Metal Knuckles); Robotnik's robotic assistant EggRobo; and Super Sonic, a faster version of Sonic powered by the Chaos Emeralds.
+Amy Rose, the last initially available character, drives a car, allowing her to hover over bodies of water.
+Secret characters include Sonic's archenemy Dr. Robotnik, who flies in his Eggmobile hovercraft and resists differences in terrain; robotic clones of Sonic (Metal Sonic), Tails (Tails Doll), and Knuckles (Metal Knuckles); Robotnik's robotic assistant Eggrobo; and Super Sonic, a faster version of Sonic powered by the Chaos Emeralds.

-Amy's car, Dr. Robotnik's Eggmobile and Eggrobo are the only characters that cannot jump unless they hit a spring pointing up.
+Amy's car, Dr. Robotnik's Eggmobile, and Eggrobo are the only characters that cannot jump unless they hit a spring pointing up.
 Instead of the jumping ability, Amy's car is equipped with a turbo that reloads after a certain amount of time, and both the Eggmobile and Eggrobo can fire homing missiles capable of stunning opponents.